Locked Out of PayPal? A Calm Guide to Getting Paid as a Freelancer (2026)

 Image suggestions:

-• Hero: A frozen PayPal dashboard next to a working NETTEN dashboard, with a "this week's invoice is paid" arrow.
-Alt: "PayPal account frozen — how to get paid this week using NETTEN's non-custodial rail."
+- Hero: A locked PayPal dashboard next to a working NETTEN dashboard, with a "this week's invoice is paid" arrow.
+Alt: "PayPal account locked — how to get paid this week using a self-custody rail."

-• Mid: The 30-minute alternate-rail setup flow as a numbered diagram.
-Alt: "Five-minute NETTEN setup for freelancers during a PayPal freeze."
+- Mid: The five-minute self-custody rail setup flow as a numbered diagram.
+Alt: "Five-minute NETTEN setup for freelancers during a PayPal review."

-• Footer: A working freelancer at a laptop with a paid-invoice notification on their phone.
-Alt: "Freelancer receives a NETTEN payment seconds after the customer pays, despite a PayPal freeze."
+- Footer: A working freelancer at a laptop with a paid-invoice notification on their phone.
+Alt: "Freelancer receives a NETTEN payment seconds after the customer pays, despite a PayPal review."

 Was this guide helpful?